Where The ‘Anti-Protest Bill’ Stands Now

 - The bill will impose more restrictions on those wishing to protest near the House of Parliament, meaning large-scale gatherings in Parliament Square will likely be banned.

-What Have Critics Said About The Police, Crime & Sentencing Bill?
+What Have Critics Said About The Police, Crime, Sentencing & Courts Bill?

-A number of MPs, faith communities, charities, and human rights organisations have raised concerns about what they’ve described as the “anti-protest” bill, with Labour's shadow Home Office minister Sarah Jones saying the Bill "went too far".
+A number of MPs, faith communities, charities, and human rights organisations have raised concerns about the ‘anti-protest’ bill, with Labour's shadow Home Office minister Sarah Jones saying the bill "went too far", per BBC News.

-Sisters Uncut (the direct action group that took over the organisation of the vigil after Reclaim These Streets had to cancel due to “lack of constructive engagement from the Metropolitan Police”) have made their opposition to the the Police, Crime & Sentencing Bill clear via social media.
+Sisters Uncut (the direct action group that took over the organisation of the vigil after Reclaim These Streets had to cancel due to “lack of constructive engagement from the Metropolitan Police”) have made their opposition to the the Police, Crime, Sentencing & Courts Bill clear via social media.
 “The police abuse the powers they already have, yet the government plans to give them even more powers in the #PoliceCrackdownBill.
-We must resist,” they tweeted on March 14.
+We must resist,” they tweeted on Mar.
+14, 2021.

-On June 22, MPs and Peers in parliament’s joint committee on human rights (JCHR) published a report that warned parts of the bill could go against human rights.
+On Jun.
+22, 2021, MPs and peers in Parliament’s Joint Committee on Human Rights (JCHR) published a report that warned parts of the bill could go against human rights.
 The chair Harriet Harman stated: “One of our most fundamental rights is to protest.
 It is the essence of our democracy.
 To do that, we need to make ourselves heard.
-The government proposals to allow police to restrict ‘noisy’ protests are oppressive and wrong.
+The government proposals to allow police to restrict ‘noisy’ protests are oppressive and wrong.”

-Politicians including Diane Abbott and David Lammy have also spoken out against the bill.
+Politicians including Diane Abbott and David Lammy have spoken out against the bill.